 If two markings have different size, then a different number of processors is necessary.
 Hence, a semantics such as causal-net bisimilarity, which relates markings of the same size only, is more accurate as it equates distributed systems only if they require the same amount of execution resources.
-Van Glabbeek \cite{vG15} argued that structure-preserving bisimilarity (hence, also causal-net bisimilarity) is the most appropriate behavioral equivalence for Petri nets, as it is the only one respecting a list of desirable requirements he proposed.
-Among these, there is the observation that it is the coarsest semantics respecting {\em inevitability} \cite{MOP89}, i.e., if two systems are equivalent, and in one the occurrence of a certain action is inevitable, then so is it in the other one.
+Van Glabbeek \cite{vG15} argued that structure-preserving bisimilarity (hence, also causal-net bisimilarity) is the most appropriate behavioral equivalence for Petri nets, as it is the only one respecting a list of 9 desirable requirements he proposed.
 Moreover, \cite{Gor20} offers, in the area of information flow security, further arguments in favor of concrete, resource-aware equivalences that, differently from fully-concurrent bisimilarity, observe also the size of the distributed state.